angular/angular-cli/docs/design/docker-deploy.md

 ## Other Enhancements

 * Ability to list the configured deploy environments.
-* Autocomplete environment names for `ng docker deploy`.
+* Autocomplete environment names for `ung docker deploy`.
 * New command wrappers for `docker-compose logs`, and `docker exec` commands.
 * Create an Angular development environment image with everything packaged inside.
 Users can run the container with local volume mounts, and toolset will watch/rebuild for local file changes.
 Only requires Docker to be installed to get started with Angular development.
 There are some Node.js complexities to solve when adding new package.json dependencies, and many users report issues with file watchers and docker volume mounts.
 * Deployment support to other container scheduling systems: Kubernetes, Marathon/Mesos, AWS ECS and Beanstalk, Azure Service Fabric, etc.